 Dr. Hamilton has been involved in research and clinical applications of the molecular pathology of gastrointestinal neoplasms since 1982.
 Of his 312 peer-reviewed publications, 205 address this topic, including two of the earliest evaluations of genomics as prognostic markers in colorectal adenocarcinoma.

 Dr. Hamilton is a member of the ECOG-ACRIN Leadership as Deputy Chair for Laboratory Science and a member of the Disease Oriented Committee/Modality Oriented Committee (DOC/MOC).
 He continues to participate as pathologist for the Gastrointestinal Committee and has served since 1992 as Chair of the Laboratory Science and Pathology Committee that has responsibility for the ECOG-ACRIN Central Biorepository and Pathology Facility, formerly the ECOG Pathology Coordinating Office, which is located at UTMDACC, and for other ECOG-ACRIN core biorepositories.
 He is an ECOG-ACRIN representative on the NCI Group Banking Committee.
 He serves as the Principal Investigator for UTMDACC as a Scientific Member in ECOG-ACRIN and as a Lead Academic Participating Site (LAPS) in NCTN.
-As a result of his experience and expertise, he will be able to carry out effectively his required participation for success of this grant application.

 Dr. Melero Attended Medical School at Navarra University (Pamplona, Spain).
 He moved in 1989 to the Hospital Universitario de la Princesa (Madrid) where he completed his residency and earned a PhD in immunology working on Natural Killer cell receptors with Miguel López-Botet.